NotGyro/WeirdScience/README.md

 A Minecraft mod intended to add more Space Station 13 style, Dwarf Fortress-style 'fun' to the tech mod experience.
 This is to say, you can get creative with your technology, and it can go horribly, horribly wrong.

+To have a working development environment, as of 8/18/2015, you will need a deobfuscated copy of OpenModsLib in ./libs/

 Behold, a blatant copy&paste of my jumbled notes on the subject:

 Weird Science ideas